TheSpiritXIII/owned_ptr/readme.md

 wish to allow users to disable/remove external libraries at runtime, then the issue above is apparent. owned_ptr solves this issue.

-The owned_ptr class relies on another class child_ptr which stores a reference to the owned_ptr class and vice-versa. child_ptr is completely thread safe and free from any memory errors.
+The owned_ptr class relies on another class reader_ptr which stores a reference to the owned_ptr class and vice-versa. reader_ptr is completely thread safe and free from any memory errors.

 Usage